DigiArt-project/3D-DPM/ReadMe.txt

 - Compute uneccessary scores during training.
 - Let the user set the epsillon value used in Mixture.
 - Check TODO comments in the code
+- problem assigning score of dt3d to root offset => error in the detection score due to the parts
+- use hard negative example

 Infos :